-The ECO major requires the completion of an introductory course and 5 core courses:
+The ECO major requires the completion of an introductory course before admission and 5 core courses:

 An introduction to the ECO program and major content areas: learning theory, human development, educational organizational theory, community-based methods, ecological theory and asset-based community development.
-Students also explore the multitide of careers which utilize the skills of teaching and learning.
+Students also explore the multitude of careers that utilize the skills of teaching and learning.
 What is "education" and how can we support equitable teaching and learning in communities?
-(Offered Autumn, Winter and Spring)
+(Offered Autumn, Winter, and Spring)

 Observe and evaluate the plethora of ways learning happens and how it is experienced across a variety of formal and informal learning environments, from classrooms to health clinics.
 How is the dynamic and interdisciplinary process of learning and teaching connected across settings and people?
 (Offered Autumn, Winter, Spring.
 Open to declared majors only)